2019 Tacoma Defiance season

-The 2019 Tacoma Defiance season is the club's fifth year of existence, previously for the last four seasons as Seattle Sounders FC 2, and their fifth season in the USL Championship, the second tier of the United States Soccer Pyramid.
-This is the second season of the soccer team playing in the Tacoma, Washington.
-Defiance is majority owned by Seattle Sounders FC.
+The 2019 Tacoma Defiance season was the club's fifth year of existence, previously for the last four seasons as Seattle Sounders FC 2, and their fifth season in the USL Championship, the second tier of the United States Soccer Pyramid.
+It was the team's second season playing in the Tacoma, Washington.
+The Defiance are majority owned by Seattle Sounders FC.